Meet Dr. Paul S. Auerbach

 To bring the field of Wilderness Medicine to life for

-students, Dr. Paul Auerbach utilized his extensive clinical and medical
+students, the late Dr. Paul Auerbach utilized his extensive clinical and medical

 education expertise to guide the creation and development of Envision's